Vitamins for Body Odor: How to Fight BO Naturally

 Body odor is 100% natural—but it’s also 100% embarrassing.

 For many, slathering on deodorants and perfumes simply doesn’t do the trick.
-Luckily, there’s an all-natural (and tasty) way to cut body odor: your diet.
+Luckily, there’s an all-natural (and tasty) way to support a balanced natural scent: your diet.

 All of the tips below are backed by the latest research.
-So, if you’ve ever wondered whether popping a supplement could help you beat that BO, keep reading.
+So, if you’ve ever wondered whether supplements could play a role in supporting your wellness, keep reading.

 Understanding Body Odor